DevMountain/categorizer/README.md

 ### Summary

-In this step we are going to dive deeper into the flow of data to remove any layers of abstraction that might have appeared.
+In this step, we are going to dive deeper into the flow of data to remove any layers of abstraction that might have appeared.
 If you feel confident in the flow of data up to this point, feel free to skip this step.

 <details>